zamudio/blog/content/blog/seventh-post/index.md

 ---
 title: Fetching APIs in React
 date: "2020-05-04T12:40:32.169Z"
-description: Building out a quick react app with API data
+description: Integrating a RESTful API into a React app
 ---

 Learning to pull data from APIs is a powerful, powerful thing.
 Let's face it: we are data addicted.
 We love posting information, consuming information, learning new things from information.
 You get the point.
 We are surrounded by APIs filled with data ready to use.